thomassuedbroecker/-iascable-vpc-openshift-argocd/README.md

 The [`Software Everywhere`](https://github.com/cloud-native-toolkit/software-everywhere) project and [`IasCable`](https://github.com/cloud-native-toolkit/iascable) are powerful.

-> As we have see there was no need to write any Terraform module!
+> As we have seen there was no need to write any Terraform module!

 Yes, when you are going to define you own "Bill of Material `BOM`" you need to get familiar with the related modules related to your target architecture, when you want to customize it to your needs.